kaakaww/hawkling-api/README.md

 ```

-Create Django secret key and store in environment file
+Create your Django secret key and store in an environment file
 ```shell
 $ cd hawklingAPI/hawlingAPI/hawklingAPI
 $ touch .env